• Skip to primary navigation

 4. Update Network Adapter Software

-2. On the Device Manager screen, open Network Adapters entry > right-click on the Network Adapter and select Update Driver Sofware option.
+2. On Device Manager screen, open Network Adapters entry > right-click on the Network Adapter and select Update Driver Sofware option.

 Update Wi-Fi Adapter Sofware on Windows Computer